 In the 12 months to May, employment increased by 192,000 (+1.1%), the result of more full-time work.
 Over the same period, the total number of hours worked grew by 1.2%.

-This is good news, but the fact that there are more folks looking for jobs does temper my expectations.
+This is good news, but the fact that more folks are looking for jobs does temper my expectations.

 Is this a chicken and egg problem, where there are more jobs, thus folks who haven’t been looking start looking again?
 That may be one explanation, or maybe folks EI have stopped paying out?

 Who found these new jobs?
-Men aged 25 to 54, most of the other demographics were pretty much stable, again, why?
-More jobs in the Private Sector, is good, and less in the Public Sector might be a good thing (but I like smaller government).
+Men aged 25 to 54, most of the other demographics were pretty much stable; again, why?
+More jobs in the Private Sector is good, and fewer in the Public Sector might be good (but I like smaller government).

 The Big Table

 I have edited one of the big tables from the report to show change year over year (make it a little easier to read), but I urge you to read the whole report if you have the time:

 Labour force characteristics by age and sex – Seasonally adjusted

 The sum of individual categories may not always add up to the total as a result of rounding.

 - March 2015 Still more part time jobs